-Keyword searching is an effective method for finding information in any computerized database, whether it's TOPCAT (the Library catalogue), an online index, or an Internet search engine.
+Keyword searching is an effective method for finding information in any computerized database, whether it's the Library Catalogue, an online index, or an Internet search engine.
 Once you learn the basics, you are capable of searching anywhere, with better results.

 In a keyword search, you choose the most important words for your topic - words you would expect to find in every item of interest to you.
 The system finds all the items with the words you request.

 The most important aspect of keyword searching is choosing the best possible keywords.
 You need to think before you search.

 How is this different than a title, author, or subject browse?

 Thus, a keyword search is a more broad and flexible search, useful when you just want to know what's out there.